-Jane Garrard, Regional Director for Personal Career Management in Ipswich gives her top tips on how to successfully prepare and perform at interview.
+Jane Garrard, Regional Director for Personal Career Management in Ipswich gives her top tips on successful interview preparation and how to perform well at interview.

 Do your research!

-This is one of most effective ways to improve your success rate at interview so ensure you have studied the following;
+This is one of most effective ways to improve your success rate at interview, so ensure in your interview preparation that you have studied the following;

 Company information – demonstrating your knowledge of the organisation is key, do look at company reports and the website but also check out their key products and services, their competitors and find out what challenges lie ahead for them in the future.
 If possible talk to people who work there and see what they can tell you.